Learn the Logic

 Expert Tip: Try starting sentences with “Wouldn’t it be cool if insert persona name here could just…”?

 Once you’ve identified some possible solutions, storyboards can offer a quick way to get feedback on which ideas resonate with your users.
 Artistic skill is not required; one of the most popular comics on the web, xkcd, relies on stick figures for communicating both simple and complex interactions.
-Save time with this storyboard template made in Balsamiq Mockups.
+Save time with this storyboard template made in Balsamiq.

 Expert Tip: Use storyboards when you want to keep discussions focused on people and their goals, compared to flow diagrams which can be more exhaustive tools for scenario mapping.